-In keeping with our scientist-practitioner model, we require all students to participate on a faculty member’s research team for two years.
+In keeping with our scientist-practitioner model, we require all students to participate on a faculty member’s research team for two years, registering for Ed PSYCH 838 for 12 credits.
 Many students participate on more than one faculty member’s team, and most students stay involved in research for the entire four years that they are on campus.

 Stipends for teaching or research assistantships at or above 33 percent time include tuition remission.
 Stipend salaries vary according to type of assistantship (e.g. teaching, research) and type of student (doctoral, dissertator).
-For an academic year (9 month) appointment for 2014-15, stipends are $13,723 for 50% time assistantships and $9,057 for 33% time assistantships.
-The following table indicates the type of support given to each cohort of students for the 2014-15 academic year.
-Students are eligible for assistantships funded by the School of Education for three years; after the third year in the program, students are strongly encouraged to seek assistantships through faculty grants or off-campus sources.
-Learn more about the Graduate School’s current assistantship salary/stipend schedules.
+For an academic year (9 month) appointment for 2019-20, stipends are $15,000 for 50% time assistantships and $9,900 for 33% time assistantships.
+The following table indicates the type of support given to each cohort of students for the 2019-20 academic year.
+Assistantships are allocated based on availability of positions, with priority given to first year students, then second year students, and then third year.
+Students in the counseling psychology program have successfully applied for assistantships in other schools and colleges After the third year in the program, students are strongly encouraged to seek assistantships through faculty grants or off-campus sources.
+Learn more about the Graduate School’s current assistantship salary schedules.

 |Cohort Year||Fellowships||Assistantships||Off-Campus Employment||Unfunded|

 Open to all doctoral students in the Counseling Psychology PhD Program, CPSA focuses on student advocacy, professional development, and socialization/peer-to-peer mentorship.
 Members are also active at the national level (e.g., ACA, APA, APAGS).
 We encourage all students to get involved.